cdrans/SAD_textbook/book/Bending/00_bending.md

 - The Young's Modulus, $E$, defining the linear elastic properties of the material is the same in tension and compression.
 - Beam deformations are small relative to the beam geometry.
 - Transverse cross-sectional planes within the unloaded beam remain plane (ie: do not warp or distort) during loading.

 The assumptions above will apply to all of the cases of bending treated in this chapter.
 Additional simplifications specific to each case will be highlighted in the appropriate sections of this chapter.

+(sec_sym_bend)=
+# Symmetrical Bending
+The first case of bending we will examine is known as Symmetrical Bending (or sometimes just Simple Bending).
+It is characterized by bending where a moment $M$ acting within a given plane will only cause bending deformation within that plane.
+The conditions necessary for this to occur are that *a*) the cross-section of the beam contains at least one plane of symmetry (see Fig.) and *b*) the internal bending moment is aligned with or perpendicular to the cross-sectional plane of symmetry.
+In this type of bending, it is customary to align the coordinate system of the beam such that the bending moment is aligned with the $x$-axis and bending occurs within the $yz$-plane.
+In many engineering applications, it is also common to orient the coordinate system with the $y$-axis pointing downwards such that distributed gravitational loads are positive (upper-left orientation in the figure below).
+However, it should be noted that this is simply a common convention, and the other three orientations of the coordinate system shown in the same figure are equivalent as they represent alternative views of the same beam and loading.